KevinMech/tic-tac-toe/README.md

 # tic-tac-toe

-A tic-tac-toe game created using react
+ A tic-tac-toe game created using react.